 Foreign imports are limited to ensure Canadians have access to healthy, safe, homegrown food

 From farm to fork, Canadian dairy, eggs and poultry meet some of the world’s most stringent standards.
-What’s more, the peace of mind that comes from supply management allows farmers to invest in forward-thinking practices and facilities to produce these high-quality products right here at home.
+What’s more, the peace of mind that comes from supply management allows farmers to invest in forward-thinking practices and facilities to produce some of the best milk on the planet, right here at home.
 This helps ensure Canadians won’t have the added worry of relying on imported products that might not meet the same high standards.

 Over the past year, COVID-19 made us realize how important a stable supply of homegrown food is during times of crisis, when access to our borders may be limited.
 The dairy sector’s agile response to challenges caused by the pandemic is just one example of how effective Canada’s system of supply management is.